July 9, 2018

 - Constitution ratified by the membership

-- Names and contact information of at least ten members (beginning Spring 2017)
+- Names and contact information of at least five members

-- Name and contact information of the full-time faculty/staff adviser
+- Name and contact information of the USC full-time faculty/staff adviser

 - Agreement to abide by all university policies

-- Proof of attendance by one officer at a mandatory meeting
+- Proof of attendance by one officer at annual mandatory recognition meeting

 Religious organizations seeking recognition must complete the guidelines outlined on the Office of Religious Life website (orl.usc.edu/organizations/recognition/application/) prior to receiving university recognition.
 This letter must be uploaded to engageSC during the recognition process.